Eyelid Surgery – Blepharoplasty

-A mild pain medication will be prescribed to ease the tenderness and discomfort.
+Mild pain medication will be prescribed to ease the tenderness and discomfort.
 After the blurry vision and lumpiness around the corners of the eyes clear up, you may wear sunglasses or apply make-up to go out in public.
-If it is utterly necessary to go out in public after you get home from surgery, only put on a pair of sunglasses.
+If it is utterly necessary to go out in public after you get home from surgery, simply wear a pair of sunglasses.

-However, if you wear contact lenses, avoid wearing them for at least two weeks.
+However, if you wear contact lenses, avoid wearing them for at least one week.
 If you exercise, wait at least two to three weeks before resuming your workout regimen.
-If you work, plan to be out of work for at least two weeks.
+If you work, plan to be out of work for at least one week.

-Following the before and after surgery instructions will assist you in achieving the best post-surgery results.
-Familiarize yourself with the list of instructions; post them in a visible place in your house, and take them with you to the hospital.
+Following the post-surgery instructions will assist you in achieving the best results.
+Familiarize yourself with the list of instructions, and post them in a visible place in your house.
 Also, give a copy of the instructions to the person helping you after surgery.

 Instructions will include: